jorgedasilva91/ReVanced-Updates/README.md

 Unofficial YouTube ReVanced v17.26.35

-Base updated to YouTube v17.26.35
-New updated optimizations and fixes
-Compiled with CLI v2.5.3, Patches v2.13.1 and Integrations v0.22.0
+Base updated to YouTube v17.26.35 New updated optimizations and fixes Compiled with ReVanced CLI v2.5.3, ReVanced Patches v2.13.1 and ReVanced Integrations v0.22.0

 Just flash in Magisk!